jahnf/Projecteur/README.md

 projecteur -c border=true
 # Set the border color to red
 projecteur -c border.color=#ff0000
+# Send a vibrate command to the device with
+# intensity=128 and length=0 (only Logitech Spotlight)
+projecteur -c vibrate=128,0
 ```

 While _Projecteur_ does not provide global keyboard shortcuts, command line options